 - 1. A notice of termination given by either the employer or the employee must be in writing, supported with reasons and with due observance of the applicable notice period. - 2.
-In deviation from Article 7:672, paragraphs 2 and 3 of the Dutch Civil Code, the notice period shall represent a term of: - a.
+In deviation from Section 7:672, paragraphs 2 and 3 of the Dutch Civil Code, the notice period shall represent a term of: - a.
 3 months if at the beginning of the notice period the employee has been employed for a continuous period of 12 months or more; - b.
-2 months in all other cases. - 3.
-A temporary employment contract can only be prematurely dissolved when agreed in writing. - 4.
-The employment contract shall terminate by operation of law on the day the employee reaches the AOW-pension age. - 5.
+2 months in all other cases: - c. by way of derogation, 1 month for employment contracts that are entered into after the employee has reached the state pension age. - 3.
+A temporary employment contract can only be prematurely dissolved when agreed in writing. - The employment contract shall terminate by operation of law on the day the employee reaches the state pension age. - 5.
 Article 8.7, first paragraph under a2 shall apply mutatis mutandis.